kbx81/RGBBinaryClock/hardware/README.md

 As the vast majority of the components on this board are surface-mount parts, hot air is a fun approach for soldering it all together.
 If you go this route, you'll likely want to have a stencil made to help with the placement of solder paste onto the board.
-I've used [OSHStencils](http://oshstencils.com) for this.
+I've used [OSHStencils](http://oshstencils.com) for this and they are very quick and do a wonderful job.

 ## If I get boards made, how do I build it?

-All the components are listed in the KiCad project files here; there is also a `csv` file containing the same list.
+All the components are listed in the KiCad project files here; one can also find a bill of materials file named `kbxBinaryClock.bom.csv` containing this list.
  For "unusual" parts (things that aren't resistors or capacitors) I've noted a suggested part number that should serve as a point of reference to help you find your own.

 Once you have your boards and parts, there are at least a couple of different ways you can actually build the clock.
 Below are build notes.